blinklabs-io/docs/src/content/docs/guides/cardano-up/003-using-cardano-up.md

 The `context` subcommand manages contexts.
 It has subcommands of its own for the various context-related functions.

-For this guide we will install into the default context which is set to the prepod network, if you want to see how to create your own context or change the network see our [Reference Guide](../004-reference-guide).
+For this guide we will install into the default context which is set to the prepod network.
+If you want to see how to create your own context or change the network see our [Reference Guide](../004-reference-guide).

 ***